markd89/FrontPocket/README.md

 It is a low-latency, daemon-based text-to-speech system, developed and tested under Linux.
 FrontPocket loads the TTS model once at startup and streams audio sentence by sentence, so there is minimal delay between sending text and hearing it spoken.

 It is designed to be always running in the background as a systemd service.
 Of course, you can also run frontpocket_server.py from the CLI to use it in interactive mode.
 I'd suggest doing that and then running as a service once you're satisfied it is dialed-in.
 The server is controlled by the included lightweight CLI client.

-A GUI for the client is under development at https://github.com/markd89/FrontPocketGUI.
+You could set hotkeys to run the CLI client passing it parameters to play, pause, change speed, etc.

+I am developing a GUI toolbar https://github.com/markd89/FrontPocket-floatingtoolbar to do the same.
+With it, you just click a button to play the clipboard text, change voice, speed, etc.

 Note: Developed/tested under Debian Linux.
 MacOS/Windows "should" work.
 Please test and provide a PR for any needed fixes.